Last Day on Earth (The Walking Dead): Plot

-As the group kneels helplessly on the ground, a man with a baseball bat wrapped in barbed wire, steps out of the group's RV.
+As the group kneels helplessly on the ground, a man with a baseball bat wrapped in barbed wire steps out of the group's RV.
 In an intimidating manner, he approaches and greets a nervous Rick, revealing himself to be Negan (Jeffrey Dean Morgan), the totalitarian leader of the Saviors.
 Unhappy, Negan berates Rick for killing many of his men and then goes on to explain the new world order: the group now works for him and half of their supplies now belong to him.
 He introduces Rick to his bat, which he calls "Lucille", and reveals that the entire set up, including the roadblocks, was simply to decide "who gets the honor" of dying as punishment for their actions.
-When Negan threatens to put Maggie out of her misery, Glenn lunges at him, but is pulled back in line by Dwight.
+When Negan threatens to put Maggie out of her misery, Glenn lunges at him in order to defend her, but is pulled back in line by Dwight.
 Unable to choose a victim, Negan claims to have an idea; he starts a game of "eeny, meeny, miny, moe", pointing Lucille down the line of survivors as he recites the rhyme.
 He eventually lands on "it", making his choice.
 From the victim's point-of-view, Negan prepares to beat them, telling his men to cut out Carl's other eye and feed it to Rick should anyone move or say anything.
 Negan then slams Lucille down onto his victim's head.
 To the horror of the other survivors, Negan continues to beat the victim over and over again.